-This website started in 2009 as my personal blog, Lubricity.
+This site started in 2009 as my personal blog, Lubricity.
 Since then, I have written mostly about jazz and related creative improvised music here, and also posted links to the many pieces that I have written elsewhere on the internet.
 Even though updates are much less frequent these days, Lubricity lives on—click the Lubricity tab to read all posts, or filter them by category on the left sidebar.
 And for nostalgia’s sake, I’ve kept the throwback feel of the old blog with this version of the site.

 Here’s what I wrote about Lubricity when I started the blog: